cgeisenberger/methedrine/README.md

 ## Introduction

 This repository provides a web interface for the automated analysis of DNA methylation data for diagnostic purposes.
 More specifically, users can upload raw IDAT files for Illumina 450K and EPIC arrays.
-The samples are processed, classified and rendered as PDF or HTML reports (avaiable as an option).
+The samples are processed, classified and a PDF or HTML report is rendered for every pair of input IDAT files (output format can be chosen).
 Once the processing is finished, the reports are made available for download as a zip file.
 The following sections provide more information about the underlying software and how to set up the web application.

 > Note: For full functionality, the software needs a template to generate reports and a classification model.
 Both of these are currently
 > **not** part of the package but will be released after publication.
 Please contact @whackeng or @cgeisenberger for support.